 “We have a light-hearted staff that enjoys what they do, but are professional enough to get the job done right”.

-“We make the longest lasting widgets in our Colorado factory” or “Our Colorado web design professionals are able to provide Colorado consumers with the best quality sites at a moderate price point.”
+“We make the longest lasting widgets in our Denver factory” or “Our Denver web design professionals are able to provide Colorado consumers with the best quality sites at a moderate price point.”

 “Our Colorado factory operates 24/7 so typically you can expect to get your project within 5 business days” or “Projects are phased in yearly increments over a five year period”.
 For an event web site, people need to know: